backchristoffer/librhapi-auth/README.md

-# rhapi-access-token-generator
+# C library for red hat api auth
-generates access token that can be used with Red Hat APIs
+Generates Red Hat API access token from your Red Hat API OFFLINE TOKEN and returns it.